civiform/docs/docs/it-manual/api/program-applications.md

 #### `selection`
 - **Property**: `selection`
 - **JSON Type**: `string` or `null`
 - **Format**: A Unicode `string` containing the admin ID of the selected option. `null` if unanswered.
-With the exception of legacy questions, admin IDs can only contain lowercase letters, numbers, underscores, and dashes.\
+With the exception of questions created before March 2024, admin IDs can only contain lowercase letters, numbers, underscores, and dashes.\
 _Note_: Any option admin ID that has ever been available for applicants to select may be returned.
 A list of all possible option admin IDs is available in the [program-specific API docs](#generated-program-specific-docs) in your CiviForm instance.
 - **Description**: A list of the question options selected by the applicant.